Dweepobotee/NSSO-unit-level-survey-data/README.md

 The first 35 bytes of data in each block of data contain the 'common id'.

-The unique household id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number.
+* The unique household id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number.
-The unique person id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number + Person Number.
+* The unique person id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number + Person Number.
+* The unique hospitalization id can be constructed by concatenating FSU serial number + Segment Number + Second Stage stratum Number + Household Number + Person Number + Hospitalization Number.